TollyH/pymaze/README.md

 ## Instructions

 - White tiles can be moved on, black tiles cannot.
 - You (the blue tile) need to collect all of the keys (the gold tiles) before reaching the exit (the green tile).
+- In many levels, after a specific amount of time has passed, a monster may spawn (a dark red tile).
+Getting hit by the monster will result in you losing the level immediately.
 - When showing the solution, all possible paths are highlighted in lilac, with the shortest one being highlighted in purple.